scullyio/scully/docs/Reference/scully-api/utils.md

   return myRoutes;
 });

-/** in your config do somthing like: export const config: ScullyConfig = {
+/** in your config do something like: export const config: ScullyConfig = {
   routes: {
     '/fromData/:id': {